tpae/osaurus-tools/README.md

 osaurus tools install osaurus.filesystem
 ```

-## How to Add a Tool
+## Adding a Plugin to the Registry

-1.  **Fork this repository.**
+1. Fork this repository
-2. Create a new JSON file in the `plugins/` directory.
-The filename should match your plugin ID (e.g., `mycompany.mytool.json`).
+2. Create `plugins/<your.plugin.id>.json` (e.g., `mycompany.mytool.json`)
-3. Fill in the plugin specification according to the schema below.
+3. Fill in the plugin specification (see schema below)
-4.  **Submit a Pull Request.** Our CI will automatically validate your JSON file.
+4. Submit a Pull Request — CI will validate your JSON automatically

-## Plugin Specification Schema
+## Plugin Specification

-Your JSON file must adhere to the following structure:
+Plugins are distributed as a `.dylib` plus `manifest.json` in a zip file.

 ```json
 {